-Proposed SEA objective Appraisal prompts RC1 RC2 CF1 N1 SEA 1: To ensure the 1.
-Does the policy result in = = = = Malton and Norton the loss of a community local population have facility or poorer access to a access to health, community facility? education, leisure and recreation services that 2.
-Does the policy result in U + U + U+ U + are required. improved access to community facility SEA 2: To provide the 1.
-Does the policy deliver 0 0 0 0 opportunity for all homes which will address an people to meet their identified local need such as housing needs. affordable homes?
-0 SEA 3: To maintain and 1.
-Would the policy lead to 0 U+ = = promote the loss of an existing use which contributes to the social distinctiveness of communities within character and distinctiveness Malton and Norton of Malton and Norton?
-Maitori ariu Nortori or Martor and Norton: U+ U+ = = 2.
-Would the policy involve 0 1 new public realm or enhancements to the public realm?
+Proposed SEA objective Appraisal prompts RC1 RC2 CF1 N1

+SEA 1: To ensure the 1.
+Does the policy result in = = = =

+Malton and Norton the loss of a community

+local population have facility or poorer access to a

+access to health, community facility?

+education, leisure and

+recreation services that 2.
+Does the policy result in U + U + U+ U +

+are required. improved access to

+community facility

+SEA 2: To provide the 1.
+Does the policy deliver 0 0 0 0

+opportunity for all homes which will address an

+people to meet their identified local need such as

+housing needs. affordable homes?

+SEA 3: To maintain and 1.
+Would the policy lead to 0 U+ = =

+promote the loss of an existing use which

+distinctiveness of contributes to the social

+communities within character and distinctiveness

+Malton and Norton of Malton and Norton?

+U+ U+ = =

+2. Would the policy involve

+new public realm or

+enhancements to the public

+realm?

 SEA 4: To reduce crime 1.
-Would the policy deliver = = = = and the fear of crime in development that would Malton and Norton incorporate the principles of Secure by Design, reducing the potential for crime and discouraging anti-social behaviour.
+Would the policy deliver = = = =

+and the fear of crime in development that would

+Malton and Norton incorporate the principles of

+Secure by Design, reducing

+the potential for crime and

+discouraging anti-social

+CEA E behaviour.
+11. 1.1.
+1.1.
+11.

 SEA 5: to maintain and 1.
-Will this policy deliver or U + U+ U+ U+ enhance employment help to deliver improved opportunities in the NP employment opportunities? area.
+Will this policy deliver or U + U+ U+ U+

+enhance employment help to deliver improved

+opportunities in the NP employment opportunities?

+area.
+1 Will the policy protect or 1.1.1 111 111 111

 SEA 6: To maintain and 1.
-Will the policy protect or U+ U+ U+ U+ enhance the vitality of enhance the viability and the countryside and vitality of the town centres? town centres.
-0 0 0 0 0
+Will the policy protect or enhance the viability and U+ U+ U+ U+

+enhance the vitality of vitality of the town centres?

+the countryside and town centres. vitality of the town centres?

+town tentres.
+0 0 0 0

+U U V U